-The ISE Department offers courses leading to a MS or PhD.
-The doctoral program provides advanced study and training to prepare students to be research scholars with expertise in human factors, operations research or production systems.
-Our master's program provides advanced study to gain mastery as a practitioner in a specialized area within ISE.
+The ISE Department offers courses leading to MS, ME, and PhD degrees, as well as to an Advanced Certificate in Advance Manufacturing.
+The doctoral program provides advanced study and training to prepare students to be research scholars with expertise in human factors, operations research or production systems & manufacturing.
+Our MS, ME, and certificate programs provide advanced study which allow students to gain mastery as a practitioner in a specialized area within ISE.

 In addition to the above requirements, each entering student is expected to be skilled in a number of specific areas.
 Proficiency is required in mathematics through the level of multivariate calculus, probability and statistics considered from a calculus point of view, and computer programming.
 These requirements must be satisfied prior to admission.
 Students whose backgrounds have not adequately prepared them to enter the graduate curriculum directly may be asked to take appropriate undergraduate courses.
 Credit for these courses will not be applied toward the minimum number of hours required for the MS/ME degrees.
 In exceptional cases, the department may admit an applicant who does not meet all these requirements; in such cases, the department will set special performance criteria for continuing in the program.

 All domestic and international students must apply online for the MS or PhD program.

 A nonrefundable fee of $85 must be submitted for each ISE application.
 You may pay the application fee online with a credit card or e-check.
 After your application is submitted, you will receive an email with further instructions and a link to pay your application fee.

 Your application package must include a brief statement of purpose describing your background and your academic and career goals.
 The Personal Statement can be typed into the space provided on the application or uploaded electronically to the application.